 All Kids Matter, Not their Zip Codes.

-As a lawyer and citizen, I will support the enforcement of common-sense gun regulations already on the books and I will work to develop new measures to keep our children and families safe.
-No excuses.
+Talk is cheap, action is needed.
+As a lawyer and citizen, I will support the enforcement of common-sense gun regulations already on the books and will work to develop new measures to keep our children and families safe.
+This includes passing legislation that would create Extreme Risk Protection Orders to prevent gun violence before tragedy occurs.
+It also means supporting more gun buy-back programs in urban centers and fighting against the putting more guns inside schools by non-law enforcement personnel.
 As a society of laws, we can protect second amendment rights without the need for compromise on what’s right for public safety.

 It’s not about whether it’s true, it’s what are we going to do.

 The time for debate about climate change has passed, the science proves this is a reality.
 The question now is what are the policies we need to put in place to effectively manage the effects and secure our future?
 I believe a stronger environmental agenda isn't just for protecting our habitat but is in the interest of public health, the good of our families and for generations to come.
 I support legislation that will move NYS to adopt a 100% clean energy system by 2030 and climate action plans for local communities like Monroe County.
 I believe investments in public transit, including cycling infrastructure, are critical to reducing emissions.
 I also support initiatives that would create new jobs in the renewable energy sector and through housing retrofitting.

 New York may be a progressive state but there is still plenty of work to be done in the area of social justice.
 I will fight for and support measures in the New York State Senate which seek to:

 • Prevent continued financial discrimination through the cash bail system in our courts